ThePhoneProject/advanced-android-camera/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-We all know that camera quality is important when choosing and using a phone - 71% of people said so [https://viewpoints.xyz/polls/small-phones](in this poll).
+We all know that camera quality is important when choosing and using a phone - 71% of people said so [in this poll](https://viewpoints.xyz/polls/small-phones).
 The sensor and SoC/ISP hardware is only part of the story.
 Incumbent manufacturers maintain their own highly advanced camera apps - this acts as a moat, making it harder for smaller companies to compete on the smartphone market, because they have to build an amazing camera app from scratch.

 The lack of advanced open-source camera apps limits competition in the smartphone market, and makes it harder for new smartphone manufacturers to start up. **Commercial licenses** are available to manufacturers which can include customisations and hardware-integrations.